Sarah Mosca, Phenomena and the Unfolding, exhibition essay, STACKS Projects, 2019

 The Poetics of Losing Clarity raises the question that within a photographic context how do we explore and manifest the relationship between matter entwined with the provocation of the mystery of life.

 Ioulia Panoutsopoulos’ spatial propositions and notations playfully disorientate the viewer.
 Like a floating dust particle trapped in the lens of a camera – we do indeed lose clarity.
 The layered curious forms unravel, there is no up nor down or front and back, the collapsing perspectives akin to doing a somersault in a corner – offering glimpses of the ground to keep you from falling.

 These speculative forms are witty attempts to dislodge the camera’s role to reveal certain truths.
 Photographs that reveal almost nothing yet demand a pause if only to become more aware of what isn’t there.

 Allerton’s peculiar object - a strange delight.
 Our eyes squint and tighten for clarity.
 The weightless mischievous mound leaves a shivering trace but I’m not sure what it is asking of me.
 Suspension of disbelief?
 I’m looking hard to determine what is real.
 I am willing to forego logic for the sake of enjoyment.

-Allerton and Terizis pose vague spatial inversions.
+Allerton and Panoutsopoulos pose vague spatial inversions.
 Dream like revelations akin to those of cheese-cloth rolling from the mouth of Eva C. An unfolding, surreal in nature, echoing photography’s lineage of untruths.